antonioalvarezl/2024-WCS-NODEs/README.md

 ## Project Overview

-This repository contains code from the article "Controlled cluster-based classification with neural ODEs," by Antonio Álvarez-López, Rafael Orive-Illera, and Enrique Zuazua.
+This repository contains code from the article "Cluster-based classification with neural ODEs via control," by Antonio Álvarez-López, Rafael Orive-Illera, and Enrique Zuazua.

 ### Mathematical Background